 Your Say (Where we publish opinion pieces from our authors or readers).

 We also welcome articles from our readers, and these can be submitted via the Contact Us facility.

-Carol Taylor – Carol was a former teacher (ed psych) and a disability advocate.
+Carol Taylor – Co-founder and Assistant Managing Editor at The AIMN.
+Carol is a former teacher (ed psych) and a disability advocate.
 Carol also studied law at SCU.
-Although Carol has written a number of articles for The AIMN, she is mainly involved in admin and promotion.
-She maintains a strong interest in politics, social justice, history, and the arts.
+Although Carol has written a number of articles for The AIMN, she is now mainly involved in admin and promotion.
+She maintains a strong interest in politics, social justice, history, travelling and the arts.

 John Lord – John has a strong interest in politics, especially the workings of a progressive democracy, together with social justice and the common good.
 He holds a Diploma in Fine Arts and enjoys portraiture, composing music, and writing poetry and short stories.
 He is also a keen amateur actor.
 Before retirement John ran his own advertising marketing business.